mrshanas/posty/README.md

 # Posty
-An Instagram Clone website made with Django web framework
+A social media website made with Django web framework